TgCatUB/catuserbot/docs/installation/guide/chromium-and-chrome-driver-setup.md

-# 📕 Chromium and Chrome driver Setup
+# 📕 Chromium/Chrome and Chrome driver Setup

 {% hint style="info" %}
 This setup is only required for the users who followed the SELF-HOST method for deploying Cat Userbot.